4th-dimention/app_template/readme.md

 ## Vector
 Small fixed-size array types with helpful accessors and math functions.

-`v2, v3, v4` are the floating point vectors
+`V2F32, V3F32, V4F32` are the floating point vectors

-`iv2, iv3, iv4` are the integer vectors
+`V2S32, V3S32, V4S32` are the integer vectors

-Via a C macro these can be constructed with the syntax:
+These can be constrcted via constructors:

-`v2 p = v2(x, y)`
+`V2F32 p = v2F32(x, y)`

 The floating point vectors have math functions such as:
 - `V2Add`